Synthesis of carbon nanotubes: Chemical vapor deposition (CVD)

 The catalytic vapor phase deposition of carbon was reported in 1952 and 1959, but it was not until 1993 that carbon nanotubes were formed by this process.
 In 2007, researchers at the University of Cincinnati (UC) developed a process to grow aligned carbon nanotube arrays of length 18 mm on a FirstNano ET3000 carbon nanotube growth system.

 During CVD, a substrate is prepared with a layer of metal catalyst particles, most commonly nickel, cobalt, iron, or a combination.
 The metal nanoparticles can also be produced by other ways, including reduction of oxides or oxides solid solutions.
 The diameters of the nanotubes that are to be grown are related to the size of the metal particles.
 This can be controlled by patterned (or masked) deposition of the metal, annealing, or by plasma etching of a metal layer.
 The substrate is heated to approximately 700 °C. To initiate the growth of nanotubes, two gases are bled into the reactor: a process gas (such as ammonia, nitrogen or hydrogen) and a carbon-containing gas (such as acetylene, ethylene, ethanol or methane).
 Nanotubes grow at the sites of the metal catalyst; the carbon-containing gas is broken apart at the surface of the catalyst particle, and the carbon is transported to the edges of the particle, where it forms the nanotubes.
 This mechanism is still being studied.
 The catalyst particles can stay at the tips of the growing nanotube during growth, or remain at the nanotube base, depending on the adhesion between the catalyst particle and the substrate.
 Thermal catalytic decomposition of hydrocarbon has become an active area of research and can be a promising route for the bulk production of CNTs.
-Fluidised bed reactor is the most widely used reactor for CNT preparation.
+Fluidized bed reactor is the most widely used reactor for CNT preparation.
 Scale-up of the reactor is the major challenge.